Ifrade1/algorithms2/README.md

 **_Current Priorities: _***

+Write code to set up leafs of the tree. must include *left, *right, *repeat.

-Write insert function
+Write insert function (Write it in the bstfunctions file.

-Write main function
+Write main function (write it in the PA1 file).

 **things to do:**

- * Create main function file

-  * In main function, write a loop that scans in input, if string = command then excecute the command, else check next command, else spit out error for that line.
+  * In main function, write a loop that scans in input, if string = command then excecute the command, else check next command, else

-  * Create 1 file for all functions: insert, delete, search, min, max, predecessor, successor
+spit out error for that line.

 * Write Makefile!!!!!

-Insert function: if head points to null, then assign that leaf to header.
+Insert function: if head points to null, then assign that leaf to header. else run a "search" a.e. finding where it either drops off or finds an identical value.

 __________________________________________________________________________________
 Create an implementation of a binary search tree in C that allows for non-unique non-negative integer keys.
 Your tree will only store keys, no associated data.